mrc-ide/packit/docs/auth.md

+## Authentication in Packit

 Packit uses [Spring Security](https://spring.io/projects/spring-security) for authentication.
-We currently support Github authentication using
-OAuth2 and a partial demo Basic auth method (to demonstrate supporting multiple auth types).
+For logging in through the front end web app, we currently support GitHub authentication using OAuth2 and a partial demo Basic auth method (to demonstrate supporting multiple auth types).
 We will eventually replace the Basic auth support with Montagu auth.
+We also support authenticated API access, currently with GitHub auth only.

-We use JWT tokens rather than cookies for authentication both from the browser and using the API.
+We use JWT tokens rather than cookies for authenticated access, both from the browser and using the API.

-TODO: How to test Github in local dev
+Login through the web app uses standard Spring Security configuration to redirect user to provide credentials via GitHub.

+Authentication for API access uses a bespoke approach where the `LoginController` directly invokes the `GithubUserLoginService`.

 ### Auth configuration in Packit
 TODO: App config & spring config

+### Local development

+To run Packit locally with GitHub auth, you'll need the client id and client secret of an OAuth app in Github.
+You can either set one up yourself associated with your GitHub account (in Settings -> Developer Settings -> OAuth apps), or use the details of an existing test app, which are stored as a in the MRC Vault at `secret/packit/oauth/test`.

+Update `api/app/src/main/resources/application-properties` by setting the values of `spring.security.oauth2.client.registration.github.client-id` and `spring.security.oauth2.client.registration.github.client-secret` to the details of the test app.

+Be sure not to push these config changes!

 ### WebSecurityConfig

 The starting point for securing the application is the [WebSecurityConfig](https://github.com/mrc-ide/packit/blob/main/api/app/src/main/kotlin/packit/security/WebSecurityConfig.kt) class.
-This defines beans to tell Spring Security how to manage security in the app, primarily:
+This includes Beans to tell Spring Security how to manage security in the app, primarily:
 - `securityFilterChain` - this defines the main security logic for the application as a chain of filters.
 This conditionally configures oauth2 support, including a custom user service and success handler, if github auth is enabled in application config.
 Also defines which routes require securing e.g. none if auth is not enabled.